WellthCare

 2. Grandfathered Health Plans

-A small number of plans that existed before March 23, 2010, and have made minimal changes, are "grandfathered."
-While these plans cannot deny coverage outright, they may still impose pre-existing condition exclusions for adults for a limited time, a practice otherwise banned for all newer plans.
-The prevalence of these plans is now extremely low.
+A small number of plans that existed before March 23, 2010, and have made minimal changes are "grandfathered."
+While they can't deny coverage outright, they may still impose pre-existing condition exclusions for adults for a limited time—a practice otherwise banned.
+Their prevalence is now extremely low.

 3. The Role of Innovative Models Like WellthCare

-Modern benefit systems are evolving beyond simple coverage to actively manage health and cost.
-A system like WellthCare, which operates as a "Health-to-Wealth Operating System," is designed to work alongside an employer's existing ACA-compliant major medical plan.
-Its primary focus is on preventive care and financial incentives.
+Modern benefit systems evolve beyond simple coverage to actively manage health and cost.
+A system like WellthCare, a "Health-to-Wealth Operating System," works alongside an employer's existing ACA-compliant major medical plan.
+Its focus is preventive care and financial incentives.
 In this model:

-• The underlying major medical plan (whether a BUCA carrier or a self-funded plan) remains responsible for covering all pre-existing conditions as mandated by the ACA.
+• The underlying major medical plan (from a BUCA carrier or self-funded) remains responsible for covering all pre-existing conditions as mandated by the ACA.

-• WellthCare's $0-co-pay preventive care layer is used first, encouraging early engagement and management of chronic conditions before they escalate into high-cost claims.
+• WellthCare's $0-co-pay preventive care layer is used first, encouraging early engagement and management of chronic conditions before they become high-cost claims.

-• By driving proactive health actions, such systems aim to improve outcomes for those with pre-existing conditions while lowering overall plan costs-creating a win-win aligned with the ACA's preventive spirit.
+• By driving proactive health actions, such systems aim to improve outcomes for those with pre-existing conditions while lowering overall plan costs—a win-win that aligns with the ACA's preventive spirit.
+WellthCare, the first Health-to-Wealth benefit system, operates within established ACA frameworks to reward each verified preventive action with store dollars and automatic retirement contributions, helping employees with pre-existing conditions build health and savings simultaneously.

 Best Practices for HR and Benefits Leaders

-Ensuring your team understands their coverage is a cornerstone of effective benefits administration.
+Ensuring your team understands their coverage is key to effective benefits administration.

-1. Communicate Clearly: In enrollment guides and meetings, explicitly state that your primary medical plan complies with the ACA and covers pre-existing conditions.
-Differentiate this from any voluntary, excepted benefits you may offer.
+1. Communicate Clearly: In enrollment guides and meetings, state clearly that your primary medical plan complies with the ACA and covers pre-existing conditions.
+Differentiate it from any voluntary, excepted benefits.

 2. Audit Plan Documents: Review Summary Plan Descriptions (SPDs) and insurance contracts to confirm no pre-existing condition exclusions are in place, especially if you have a grandfathered plan.